bluepadjap/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10	10-mirror_permissions  Script to set hello permissions to olleh permissions 11 	11-directories_permissions    Script to add executable permissions for all subdirectories of the current directory 12	12-directory_permissions      Script to make a directory with a specified permission
+10	10-mirror_permissions  Script to set hello permissions to olleh permissions 11 	11-directories_permissions    Script to add executable permissions for all subdirectories of the current directory 12	12-directory_permissions      Script to make a directory with a specified permission 13	13-change_group		      Script to change gorup ownership of file hello